-- In-class differentiation. - Additional support from a teaching assistant or a member of the Learning Support team. - Additional 1:1 lesson with a member of the Learning Support team. - Additional sessions with an external O.T. or S.A.L.T.
+- In-class differentiation. - Additional support from a teaching assistant or a member of the Learning Support team. - Additional 1:1 lesson with a member of the Learning Support team. - Additional sessions with an external professional, such as an O.T. or S.A.L.T.

-Identifying and Supporting Pupils with SEN and Disabilities
+6. Identifying and Supporting Pupils with SEN and Disabilities